Skip to Main Content

 What does this look like?

-The Premier League Pathway team is not a step below Premier League.
-It sits within the Premier League program and gives players access to the same training environment, coaching, and competition opportunities.
+The Premier League Pathway team sits within the broader Premier League program and provides players with access to the same high quality training environment, coaching and competition opportunities.

 Coaching